Europe Travel Guide: Top Cities, Routes, and Tips

 An impressive natural spectacle awaits you on the island of Bisevo in the vacation region of Dalmatia.
 Hidden behind the rugged rocky landscape of the coastal road lies the Blue Grotto.
 Due to the special incidence of sunlight, the cave is bathed in a mystical blue light between ten and twelve o’clock.

-The cave is located on the east side of the island and is 24 meters long, between 10 and 20 meters wide, up to 15 meters high, and a maximum of 16 meters deep.
+To see the natural spectacle with your own eyes, the cave can only be entered by a paddle boat.
+The cave is located on the east side of the island and is 24 meters long, 10 to 20 meters wide, up to 15 meters high, and up to 16 meters deep.
 It’s definitely an unforgettable experience!

 Norway